Inferring three-nucleon couplings from multi-messenger neutron-star observations

 For our study of the impact of next-generation gravitational-wave networks, we analyze the $N$ loudest simulated events in a hierarchical approach using Bayes' theorem~\autocite{LandryEssick2020,Landry:2022rxu}, i.e.,

 In such an approach, EOS parameters are simultaneously informed by all of the events and the full multidimensional posterior is calculated to properly account for correlations between the various inferred parameters.
-While one in principle also has to infer the parameters of the source population simultaneously with $\theta$, we here circumvent this issue by choosing the priors on the component masses $\pi(m_1,m_2)$ to be the same as the distribution used to generate the population of events, i.e., a uniform distribution in the range 1--2 $M_\odot$ for both $m_1$ and $m_2$.
+While one in principle also has to infer the parameters of the source population simultaneously with $\params$, we here circumvent this issue by choosing the priors on the component masses $\pi(m_1,m_2)$ to be the same as the distribution used to generate the population of events, i.e., a uniform distribution in the range 1--2 $M_\odot$ for both $m_1$ and $m_2$.
 Because the population model is fixed and independent of the EOS, the GW selection bias towards detecting more massive systems has no impact on the recovery of the EOS parameters and can be neglected~\autocite{LandryEssick2020}.

-The single-event likelihoods $\mathcal{L}(d_i|m_1,m_2,\tilde{\Lambda})$ are computed within the Fisher matrix approximation~\autocite{Cutler:1994ys,Poisson:1995ef,Borhanian:2020ypi}, which is valid for high-SNR events, using the TaylorF2 waveform model~\autocite{BuonannoIyer2009,WadeCreighton2014} and the next-generation detector network described in the main text.
+The single-event likelihoods $\mathcal{L}(d_i|m_{1,i},m_{2,i},\tilde{\Lambda}_i)$ are computed within the Fisher matrix approximation~\autocite{Cutler:1994ys,Poisson:1995ef,Borhanian:2020ypi}, which is valid for high-SNR events, using the TaylorF2 waveform model~\autocite{BuonannoIyer2009,WadeCreighton2014} and the next-generation detector network described in the main text.
 This results in uncorrelated Gaussian likelihoods on the chirp masses, symmetric mass ratios, and the binary tidal deformabilities.
-Given that the quietest event in our sample has an SNR of $\sim 225$, we do not expect the results of our inference---performed at the level of a population of events---to be impacted significantly by the Fisher matrix approximation.
-As in the analysis of GW170817 and the NICER data, the prior $\pi(\theta)$ is taken to be uniform on all the EOS parameters, along with the constraint that $\pi(\theta) \propto \Theta(M_\textrm{TOV}(\theta)-2M_\odot)$.
-The posterior distribution defined in Eq.~\eqref{eq:bayes_NG} is sampled using MCMC for different values of $N$, with the relation between $\tilde{\Lambda}$ and $\theta$ in all $20$ single-event likelihoods being evaluated by the neural network emulator.
+Given that the quietest event in our sample has an SNR of about 225, we do not expect the results of our inference---performed at the level of a population of events---to be impacted significantly by the Fisher matrix approximation.
+In order to verify this, we re-computed all 20 single-event likelihoods (proportional to the single-event posteriors) with Bayesian parameter estimation~\autocite{Veitch:2014wba}.
+For each event, a zero-noise injection was created and the binary parameters were recovered using the heterodyne likelihood model~\autocite{Finstad:2020sok} implemented in~\textsc{PyCBC}~\autocite{Biwer:2018osg}.
+In Fig.~\ref{fig:convergence}, we see that the results obtained using the Fisher matrix approximation (circle) are very similar to those obtained using parameter estimation on zero-noise injections (diamond) for the 7-parameter model at $N=20$.
+This indicates the validity of employing the Fisher matrix approximation for the $20$ single-event likelihoods.